KDE/documentation-develop-kde-org/HIG/source/patterns/content/duallist.rst

 -  If the list of current items can be reordered, place up/down buttons in between the two lists, above and below the left and right buttons.
 Only enable the up/down buttons when an item is selected and can be moved.
--  Do not have blank list items; use meta-options, (e.g. "None") instead.
+-  Don't have blank list items; use meta-options, (e.g. "None") instead.
 -  Place options that represent general options (e.g. "All", "None") at the beginning of the list.
 -  Sort list items in a logical order.
 Alphabetical sorting should be able